Unispac/Circumventing-Backdoor-Defenses/README.md

-# Circumventing Backdoor Defenses That Are Based on Latent Separability
+# Revisiting the Assumption of Latent Separability for Backdoor Defenses

 Official repostory for [Revisiting the Assumption of Latent Separability for Backdoor Defenses](https://openreview.net/forum?id=_wSHsgrVali) (ICLR 2023).